 The tightening of these muscles may then cause an imbalance affecting your neck muscles which may then give you a headache.

 So if you go to see a remedial therapist and you complain of persistent headaches, the main cause of this might be a knee injury.

 Before your treatment the therapist will consult with you.
 Sometimes this will include stretches or tests to see your range of movement, it may include looking at your posture, palpitating the muscles to see how they move.
 They will talk to you generally about how your body feels and moves.

-Our remedial therapists will not only diagnose what is causing the problem but will treat it with various remedial techniques.
+Our remedial therapists will not only diagnose what is causing the problem but will treat it with various massage techniques.

 Remedial Massage Techniques

 Our remedial massage therapist will then use a variety of techniques to soften, stretch and manipulate your muscles so that they will start to work as it should again.
 These techniques include trigger point therapy.
 Click here for more information on how to get the most from trigger point therapy

 Trigger points are often a large source of pain, and releasing them can cause relief from tension and hurt.
 Sometimes trigger points cause referred pain.

 So a trigger point maybe located in your shoulder but the pain maybe referred by the muscle to another region in your back.
 Remedial massage therapists are trained to diagnose referred pain and also treat the underlying cause.

 Remedial massage also uses a wide range of other techniques like deep tissue friction that warms and releases the muscle.
 They also use relaxation massage strokes that soothe the muscles after the deep tissue work and stretching.
 We may get you to do follow up exercises and stretches at home to continue the work.
 Our therapists are qualified to deal with issues such as arthritis, tennis elbow, frozen shoulder, muscular injuries from sport.
 We also help neck and back pain, headaches and whiplash.
 Do you have lower back pain?
 Click here for ways to easily relieve it.